What is OSCIA all about?

 In addition to research and educational initiatives across the province, we are also recognized and respected as leaders in the delivery of educational workshops and incentive programs to the Ontario farm community.
 Various knowledge transfer grassroots events are also hosted across Ontario by regional, local and district branches.
 These events draw farmers together, providing the opportunity for sharing knowledge and new and innovative strategies for soil management and crop production.

-With a Vision of ‘Actively seeking, testing and adopting optimal farm production and stewardship practices’, OSCIA local organizations test, investigate and showcase new methods of crop and soil management.
-Our Mission is to ‘Facilitate responsible economic management of soil, water, air and crops through development and communication of innovative farming practices.’
-And our motto, Farmers working with Farmers, illustrates what has been our mandate for decades, to improve soil health and on-farm practices to ensure producers can get the best results out of the resources available.
-Our dedicated members receive educational materials and resources that support learning, innovation, and networking.
+Our mission is to ‘Support farmers with knowledge, programs and community to facilitate responsible economic management of soil, water, air and crops through development and communication of innovative farming practices.’
+And our motto, Farmers working with Farmers, illustrates what has been our mandate for decades, to improve soil health and on farm practices to ensure farmers can get the best results out of the resources available.
+Our dedicated members receive education materials and resources that support learning, innovation and networking.

 ABOUT